facil-apps-online/Glamtica/WORK_DOCUMENTS.md

   mime_type TEXT,
   uploaded_by UUID REFERENCES public.stylists(id),
-  created_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT now(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT now(), tenant_id UUID NOT NULL REFERENCES public.tenants(id) ON DELETE CASCADE, branch_id UUID NOT NULL REFERENCES public.branches(id) ON DELETE CASCADE );
+  created_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT now(), updated_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT now(), tenant_id UUID NOT NULL REFERENCES public.tenants(id) ON DELETE CASCADE, branch_id UUID NOT NULL REFERENCES public.branches(id) ON DELETE CASCADE );